 Bradshaw concerned about outcomes of review into RQIA board resignations

-Health COVID-19 Paula Bradshaw
+COVID-19 Health Paula Bradshaw

 Alliance Health spokesperson Paula Bradshaw MLA has expressed concerns about the outcome of a review into resignations of the board of the watchdog responsible for oversight of care homes, especially the broader comments regarding governance overall.